black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 Now that you have a range function, you can use it to create a range of letters as well.

 Declare a charRange function using const and arrow syntax.
 It should take a start and end parameter.
 The function should implicitly return the result of calling range() with start and end as the arguments.

+# Step 11
+Your range function expects numbers, but your start and end values will be strings (specifically, they will be single characters such as A).

+Convert your start and end values in your range() call to numbers by using the .charCodeAt() method on them, passing the number 0 as the argument to that method.